The Invisible Connection: Commercial Refrigeration and Indoor Air Quality

 General Discomfort: Headaches, fatigue, and dizziness are all linked to poor indoor air quality.

-Fear not, for with awareness comes the power to act.
+Fear not, because with awareness comes the power to act.
 Here are some steps you can take:

 -

-Regular Maintenance: Ensure your refrigeration system is regularly serviced to minimize the release of contaminants.
+Regular Maintenance: Ensure your refrigeration system is regularly maintained to minimize the release of contaminants.

 -